Herb and Jan Conn Inducted Into South Dakota Hall of Fame

 Herb and Jan Conn are legendary climbers / cavers.
 They began their adventurous exploits in 1942 climbing at Carder Rock in Virginia.
 Herb was working at the Department of the Navy but spent his spare time with Jan exploring the rocks surrounding Washington DC.
 In a letter to the Potomac Appalachian Trail Club Mountaineering Section the Conns describe a visit to Seneca with Don Hubbard during World War II.

 “Don and the two of us climbed the south peak on a gorgeous moonlit evening, carrying sleeping bags, and spent the night on the narrow summit ridge.
 Don woke up in the night to see the lower half of Jan’s bag flapping over the edge.
-But Jan was safely curled up in the top online casino half, still anchored to a piton in the rock.”
+But Jan was casino online safely curled up in the top online casino half, still anchored to a piton in the rock.”

 Herb and Jan made the first documented ascent of the routes Conns East and Conns West at Seneca Rocks.